Russian polar expedition of 1900–1902: Second wintering

 Using the driftwood brought by the Lena River, expedition members soon erected a magnetic observation station, a weather station and a banya near the house of Vollosovich.
 While running from hot banya to cool down in snow, a common practice of the time, Kolchak got inflammation of the periosteum accompanied by a high fever.

 The failure to find the Sannikov Land was a strong disappointment for Toll, who called the voyage "Exploration of the Sannikov Land and other islands".
 The passage to Vladivostok through the Bering Strait seemed unrealistic and the results of the expedition too small for him.
 He decided to send Matisen in search for the Sannikov Land in February–March 1902, after the polar day set in, and upon his return, explore the Sannikov Land, if found, or Bennett Island if not.

-Evenings in the messdeck were spent in philosophical debates, and their most fervent participants Kolchak and Birulya, were often sent to cool down to the shores.
+Evenings in the messdeck were spent in philosophical debates, and their most fervent participants Kolchak and Birulya, were often sent to cool down onshore.
 Those trips made the two men close friends, and resulted in an observation by Kolchak that in extreme cold, when a river locally freezes to the bottom, the incoming water would flow on top of ice until the entire stream freezes.

 On 21 December 1901, Dr. Walter died of a heart attack during his duty at the weather station.
 He was feeling unwell the weeks before but tried to hide that.
 He was replaced by Dr. Katin-Yartsev, who arrived in late April 1902.
 Vollosovich developed neurasthenia, and Toll allowed him to leave the expedition.
 He briefly accompanied him on the shore between 15 and 30 January 1902, and upon returning to Zarya, sent Matisen for his planned explorations.
 On the continent, Toll learned that Rastorguyev, who was supposed to rejoin Zarya, went to Chukotka with an American expedition, signing a lucrative contract.
 Previously, in early February Toll received a note from the Academy of Sciences instructing him to limit the expedition to explorations of New Siberian Islands and terminate it in the mouth of the Lena.

 Matisen returned on 17 April 1902, reporting that 7 miles away from Kotelny Island he ran into a polynya and turned back.
 On 29 April, Birulya with three Yakuts was sent to New Siberia to assist the planned voyage of Zarya to Bennett Island.
 In early May, Kolchak and Strizhev surveyed Belkovsky Island and run into polynyas in the northern and western directions.